- SAP reported customer numbers on HANA — right up until 2015.

 The Customer Estimate from iDatalabs

-We found that iDatalabs tracks the number of HANA customers. iDatalabs is a sales intelligence firm, so they profile the usage of applications and databases in order to sell the data to companies that want to sell into customers that have ABC or XYZ product already.
+We found that iDatalabs tracks the number of HANA customers. iDatalabs is a sales intelligence firm, so they profile the usage of applications and databases to sell the data to companies that want to sell into customers that have ABC or XYZ products already.

 “We have found 7,370 companies that use SAP HANA.
 The companies using SAP HANA are most often found in United States and in the Computer Software industry.
 SAP HANA is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
 Our data for SAP HANA usage goes back as far as 3 years and 9 months.”

-Notice that HANA begins to stall in 2015.
-Up until that point, SAP had a growth story, but growth was much more difficult to come by after this.
+Notice that HANA began to stall in 2015.
+Up until that point, SAP had a growth story, but growth was much more challenging to come by after this.
 Would this explain why SAP simply stopped reporting customer numbers?

 Customer Numbers Versus Number of Instances

 A customer that brings buys a single instance of HANA is a customer of HANA.
 But one customer can have any number of individual HANA database instances.
 Therefore, the overall popularity would be measured by the total number of instances rather than the number of customers.
-Oracle, as an example, will normally have customers that use many instances of their Oracle database.
+Oracle, as an example, will typically have customers that use many instances of their Oracle database.
 HANA is not like this.
-HANA normally comes into the company through a conversion for the BW, but then new HANA instances are slowed because the cost and expensive and overhead of HANA becomes apparent.
-SAP tells massive lies to customers to get them to convert (I receive the documents that SAP provides through customers — documents that are not published on SAP’s website, but which tell customers that they HAVE to use HANA if they want various application benefits).
+HANA usually comes into the company through conversion for the BW, but then new HANA instances are slowed because the cost and expense and overhead of HANA become apparent.
+SAP tells massive lies to customers to get them to convert.
+I receive the documents that SAP provides through customers — materials that are not published on SAP’s website, but which tell customers that they HAVE to use HANA if they want various application benefits.